Peter Wilkinson (priest): Reception into the Roman Catholic Church

 In 2007, he participated in the synod of the Traditional Anglican Communion which unanimously voted for full communion with Rome.
 In 2009, Pope Benedict XVI published the apostolic constitution Anglicanorum coetibus.
 In November 2011, Wilkinson became bishop of the Our Lady of Walsingham Ordinariate, composed of clergy and parishes who were preparing to enter the Roman Catholic Church.
 In January 2012 the Pope created the Personal Ordinariate of the Chair of Saint Peter.
 Thus, after 50 years of priesthood and almost 13 years as bishop in the Anglican tradition, Wilkinson became a Roman Catholic as a layman.
 On April 15, he made his profession of faith and received communion for the first time as a Catholic, along with Carl Reid, at a ceremony officiated by Monsignor Richard Gagnon at St Andrew's Cathedral in Victoria.
 On 8 December, the feast of the Immaculate Conception, he was ordained as a priest of the Personal Ordinariate of the Chair of Saint Peter, administered by Monsignor Jeffrey Steenson.
 A month later, the Pope appointed Wilkinson a Prelate of Honor, thus granting him the title of "monsignor".
-He serves in the Church of Saint Columba of Iona in Victoria - a small wooden parish church for a century and leased to Anglicans - until 2014, when he officially retires himself.
+He served in the Church of Saint Columba of Iona in Victoria — a small wooden parish church for a century and leased to Anglicans — until 2014, when he officially retired himself.